StanfordDC/Portfolio-Performance/README.md

 When an input ticker is invalid or empty, an error popup shows up on the corresponding text box.

-- **Data Persistence:**

-For power and computation efficiency, data for previously fetched tickers will not be redownloaded.

 - **Error Prevention:**

 The `Calculate` button will be inactive until the data for the ticker has been downloaded and persisted into the database.